-Explaining “high,” “intermediate,” and “low” chances of DLB
+Explaining “high,” “intermediate,” and “low” likelihood of DLB symptoms

 One of Brain Support Network’s mission is to help families with brain donation arrangements.
-We’ve seen lots of neuropathology reports come back with various descriptions of “Lewy body disease” and the cover letters indicate the person had “Lewy body dementia.”
-Within the “comments” section of the reports terms such as “low,” “intermediate,” and “high” are used.
+We’ve seen lots of neuropathology reports come back with references to “Lewy body disease” and, occasionally, “Lewy body dementia.”
+Terms such as “low,” “intermediate,” and “high likelihood” are used.
 This post attempts to explain that terminology.

 Most of the neuropathology reports I read are from the Mayo Clinic in Jacksonville.
 The neuropathologist there, Dr. Dennis Dickson, is one of the top in the world.
 He co-authored the diagnostic criteria for Dementia with Lewy Bodies.
 That criteria can be found in this important paper: